What is sleep apnoea?

 What does the treatment consist of?

-It is a simple and small electronic device for performing sleep studies easy to operate, so the patient can take it home and activate it during the night..
+It is a simple and small electronic device for performing respiratory polygraphy studies easy to operate, so the patient can take it home and activate it during the night.

-This device detects 5 different information signals while the patient is sleeping: respiratory flow, oximetry, heart rate, body position and snoring.
+This device detects 7 different information signals while the patient is sleeping: respiratory flow, ventilatory effort, oximetry, heart rate, snoring, body position and breathing frequency.
 The device is comfortable and easy for the patient to put on at home, adjusting the nasal cannula and pulse oximeter on the index finger.

 Reading the study